GaloisInc/BESSPIN-Tool-Suite/docs/AWS/buildConnectalBinaries.md

    make
    ```

-# Kernel modules for Fett Target
+# Kernel modules for Besspin

 This describes how to build the `portalmem.ko` and `pcieportal.ko` using [ssith-aws-fpga](https://github.com/acceleratedtech/ssith-aws-fpga) project.